15 Ideas to Make Housework Easier

 11. Matchbox for sewing

-That little matchbox can be useful for storing needles, thread, pins and those other sewing items you need once in a while.
+Another tip is using a matchbox for storing needles, thread, pins and other sewing items you need once in a while.

 12. Cable organizer

-Simple empty toilet paper tubes are useful to organize those phone charger cables as well as computer cables.
+Simple empty toilet paper rolls are useful for organizing those phone charger cables and computer cables.

 13. Cleaning faucets

 Whenever you notice that your kitchen and bathroom faucets are getting dull, fill a plastic bag with vinegar and submerge the faucets in the bag.
-Keep them in the bag overnight.
+Then, keep them in the bag overnight.

-The next day take them out, polish them and you will see that they are just like new.
+The next day, take them out, polish them, and they’ll be just like new.

 14. Organizing plastic bags

-Instead of filling a bag with more plastic bags, keep them clean and in order in a tissue box.
+Instead of filling a bag with more plastic bags, keep them tidy in a tissue box.

-Make sure that the bags are dry, folded and then put them in the box which you use as a dispenser.
+Firstly, make sure that the bags are dry and folded.
+Then, put them in the box you’ll be using.